The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Yarn Weight 1 — Super Fine (Fingering / Sock)

-Fingering weight is slightly heavier than lace and is famous for socks, baby garments, gloves, and lightweight shawls.
-Many indie dyers love fingering because colorwork and stitch patterns pop.
+Fingering weight is a go-to for socks, baby garments, gloves, and lightweight shawls.

 Needle size